mpetrovich/stylemark/README.md

         background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
         textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted

+examples:
+    template: (optional) HTML template of the example; the actual HTML content will be inserted in place of `{html}`

 doctypeTag: (optional) For example iframes, the HTML doctype to use; defaults to "<!doctype html>"
 headHtml: (optional) For example iframes, HTML to insert before the closing </head> tag
 bodyHtml: (optional) For example iframes, HTML to insert before the closing </body> tag